wealdtech/chaind/README.md

 ```
 # log-level is the base log level of the process.
 # 'info' should be a suitable log level, unless detailed information is
-# reqiured in which case 'debug' or 'trace' can be used.
+# required in which case 'debug' or 'trace' can be used.
 log-level: info
 # log-file specifies that log output should go to a file.
 If this is not
 # present log output will be to stderr.